 Attended and unattended RPA bots

-Robotic process automation (RPA) solutions such as UiPath, Pega and Blue Prism allow bots to be created that can either work alongside humans (attended bots) or independently (unattended bots).
+Robotic process automation (RPA) solutions such as UiPath, Pega, and Blue Prism allow bots to be created that can either work alongside humans (attended bots) or independently (unattended bots).
 Attended bots are useful for repetitive tasks that require a high degree of accuracy, and take up a lot of time for PMO analysts.
-Time savings in basic processes of 30% are common, with greater savings to be achieved for more complex processes.
+Time savings in basic processes of 30% are typical, with more considerable savings achieved for more complicated procedures.

 Want to know more about RPA and Automation?